Choosing between cannabis concentrates is easy once you know what makes them different.

 Sugar, wax, rosin, the list of names goes on.
 Welcome to the exciting world of cannabis concentrates.
-What are concentrates, and why do they have so many names?
-We’ll get to that in a moment.
+What are concentrates?
+Why do they have so many names?
+We’ll get to those in a moment.
 For now, let’s start with what a cannabis concentrates are, and where they come from.

 A cannabis concentrate is an extract of pure cannabinoids and terpenes.
 This makes for very potent, highly concentrated products.
 They are typically favored by patients looking for high doses of specific strains, or specific cannabinoids, and are also popular for how fast the effects kick in.
 The cannabinoids and terpenes can be extracted using a variety of methods.
 They can then be further refined using different processes, all of which result in similar yet different forms of product.
 This is why cannabis concentrates have so many names.